dendisuhubdy/armadillo/README.txt

 The OpenBLAS and Intel MKL libraries are generally the fastest.

+Caveat: Windows and MSVC are poor platforms for scientific/engineering development.
-Caveat: for any serious and/or performance critical work, we recommend using a Linux based operating system:
+For any serious and/or performance critical work, we recommend using a Linux based operating system:
   Fedora  http://fedoraproject.org/
   Ubuntu  http://www.ubuntu.com/
   CentOS  http://centos.org/